Mansfield: Ancient markets

-The nearby Buttercross Market in West Gate, site of an old cattle market and named for the buttercross, has a centrepiece of local sandstone dating from the 16th century.
-Mansfield District Council closed this section in 2015.
-Adjacent is Mansfield Library, officially opened by Queen Elizabeth II in 1977 and refurbished in 2012.
-The West Gate Pump commemorates John Adams bringing the first Methodist service to Mansfield in 1788.
+The nearby Buttercross Market in West Gate, site of an old cattle market and named after the buttercross, has a centrepiece of local sandstone dating from the 16th century.
+Mansfield District Council closed this section in 2015, removing the stalls.
+Adjacent is Mansfield Library, opened officially by Queen Elizabeth II in 1977 and refurbished in 2012.
+A replica water pump, placed in 1989, commemorates John Adams bringing the first Methodist service to Mansfield in 1788.